iainbrighton/XmlEx/README.md

 Import-Module XmlEx
 ```

-There are examples in module \Examples folder.
+There are examples in module's \Examples folder.